Sunday, August 25, 2024

 Bejewelled

-arching under their weight.
+bowed under the weight.

-All summer long the yellow tips
+All summer long, the yellow tips

-blossomed abuzz with bees;
+blossomed, abuzz with bees;

 now, in the slow drawl of time